 Linux Samba does not support DFS junctions, so you cannot use Samba as the file access protocol for volumes that contain junctions.
-However, OES 2015 or later servers running Samba can be the target of junctions on servers that are running Novell CIFS.
+However, OES servers running Samba can be the target of junctions on servers that are running Novell CIFS.